The magic at irregular high school: Reminiscence Arc Anime Special's Promo Video Reveals December 31 Airing

 News

-The magic at irregular high school: Reminiscence Arc Anime Special's Promo Video Reveals December 31 Airing
+The irregular at magic high school: Reminiscence Arc Anime Special's Promo Video Reveals December 31 Airing

 posted on by Crystalyn Hodgkins

-The official website for the Mahōka Kōkō no Rettōsei: Tsuioku-hen (The magic at irregular high school: Reminiscence Arc) anime revealed on Saturday that the anime will air on December 31 at 11:57 p.m. as a New Year's special.
+The official website for the Mahōka Kōkō no Rettōsei: Tsuioku-hen (The irregular at magic high school: Reminiscence Arc) anime revealed on Saturday that the anime will air on December 31 at 11:57 p.m. as a New Year's special.
 The airing will also feature a New Year's celebration video.

 The site also began streaming a promotional video, and also revealed that Kairi Yagi will perform the theme song "Ripe Aster."